Do Cats Poop Less on Wet Food? Vet-Approved Digestive Facts

 But, in addition to providing vitamins and minerals, the main nutrient that plants are high in is fiber.
 As humans, we need fiber to not only help lower our cholesterol and control our blood sugar but also to help regulate our bowels.
 Fiber has the same effect on your cat’s body, but the difference is that, unlike humans, most cats don’t need fiber in order to maintain a healthy diet and lifestyle.

 With that being said, there are some instances in which fiber can be beneficial to cats, including helping with diarrhea, constipation, or other digestive issues as well as certain conditions such as feline diabetes or obesity.
 You may even notice your cats munching on grass if they go outside.
-But, in addition to causing them to poop more, too much fiber can also cause problems for cats since they don’t really need it in order to survive.
+But, in addition to causing them to poop more, too much fiber can also cause problems for cats since they don’t really need it to survive.

 Many Plant-Based Ingredients

 Dry cat foods also come in many different varieties with many different ingredients.
 Ideally, any cat food you buy should have meat listed as at least the first ingredient.
 But, some less expensive dry cat foods have some type of plant material listed as the first ingredient.
-You’ll notice even more poop if plants are the first ingredient instead of meat.
+You will notice even more poop if plants are the first ingredient instead of meat.

 2. Wet Food